Scroll directly to

 Storytelling offers a pathway to peace.
 Sharing personal stories from areas of conflict invites participants into a space where they can be heard and are able to hear the other side of the story.
 From that space it is possible to move to a shared place of understanding and possible resolution.

 People in conflict hold their ground because they do not feel heard.
-In June 2009 I travelled to Israel and Palestine with a group of storytellers to explore how storytelling can support different sides of a conflict to share their personal stories.
+In June 2009, as part of a project with Roi Gallor of the International Storytelling School at Forest Row, East Sussex, I travelled to Israel and Palestine with a group of storytellers to explore how storytelling can support different sides of a conflict to share their personal stories.
 Once people feel that they have truly been heard, they can both start to listen to the other side of the story, and begin to move to a mutual resolution.
 We put this process into practice in communities in Israel and Palestine, culminating in an arts festival which brought those communities together.
 For some Israelis it was the first time they had met someone from Palestine.
 For some Palestinians, it was the first time they had met an Israeli who was not pointing a gun at them.

 Storytelling in the Care of the Dying and the Bereaved